*(previously listed as Nos. PE0200INF, PE0201INF and PE0204INF)

-During this disruption, we ask plan administrators and sponsors, and their advisors to please email your FSRA Pension Officer as the first point of contact for questions or concerns.
+During this disruption, we ask plan administrators and sponsors, and their advisors, to please email your FSRA Pension Officer as the first point of contact for questions or concerns.
 Plan members can do that also, or they can contact our contact centre at 416-250-7250 or toll free at 1-800-668-0128 or email us at [email protected].
-You can check who your Pension Officer is by going to the FSRA Pension Plan Information Access and searching for your pension plan.
+You can check who your Pension Officer is by going to this FSRA Pension Plan Information Access and searching for your pension plan.
 Given current working arrangements during the COVID-19 pandemic, our response may take longer than normal.
 Thank you for your patience and understanding where you experience delays.

-Please note that FSRA staff will respond to matters regarding the administration of and obligations under the Pension Benefits Act (PBA), but does not provide professional advice.
+Please note that FSRA staff will respond to matters regarding the administration of and obligations under the Pension Benefits Act (PBA), but do not provide professional advice.
 You should obtain professional advice from your actuary, lawyer, accountant, insurer, investment advisor or other relevant professional as appropriate.

 When contacting FSRA with a question, we ask that you do so by email, outlining the facts of your situation and setting out your question.
 You should also include your own (or your advisor’s) analysis of the issue and conclusion, and attach any relevant documents to your email.
 If the size of attachments is a problem, please contact the Pension Officer, who will assist you to submit those documents.

 This page includes responses and information related to:

 - *NEW* Funding Relief Announced on September 21, 2020